 The amount of shared parental leave and pay is calculated by establishing the amount of maternity or adoption leave and pay that has been taken prior to the mother or adopter curtailing their leave.
 The remainder is then available to take as shared leave and statutory pay.

-An employee who is considering taking shared parental leave and pay should speak to the People team as soon as possible to ensure that all the eligibility and notification criteria can be met before making firm plans.
+An employee who is considering taking shared parental leave and pay should speak to their line manager as soon as possible to ensure that all the eligibility and notification criteria can be met before making firm plans.

 Keeping in Touch Days (KIT Days)